keikoro/clirepo/README.md

 I've been using `curl` to create new remote repositories from the terminal for quite a while now.
 To have a more portable solution – and to not have my access tokens show up in my console history anymore – I wrote this script.

 ## Usage example
-To create a new repository called `neato_proj` on GitHub, you could use the following command:
+To create a new, private repository called `neato_proj` on GitHub, you would use the following command:

 ```
 $ ./clirepo.sh neato_proj github